Stay up to date with current trends in IT consulting and its interrelated activities.

 An IT consultant can be an individual (either a self-employed independent contractor or a professional employed through a staffing firm), a small, specialized firm, or a large national or multinational company.
 Generally, smaller companies offer specific competencies and/or serve smaller enterprises; they could also subcontract their unique skill sets to other IT consultancies that serve larger corporate clients.

-Some common trends of late include:
+Some common trends of late include the following subsets.

 Thoran Rodrigues, writing in Tech Republic about the new role of IT in a cloud-based world, says: